INFORMATION FOR TRAVEL ENTRY REQUIREMENTS TO THE COOK ISLANDS

 Can I still travel to the Cook Islands if my passport is valid for less than 6 months?

-Holders of passports that are valid for less than 6 months beyond the intended period of stay in the Cook Islands must seek authority to travel to the Cook Islands from the Ministry of Foreign Affairs and Immigration in Rarotonga.
-Visitors can contact the [email protected] or visit the Cook Islands Ministry of Foreign Affairs and Immigration for more information.
+If your passport is valid for less than 6 months beyond the intended period of stay in the Cook Islands you must seek authority to travel to the Cook Islands from the Ministry of Foreign Affairs and Immigration (MFAI) in Rarotonga.
+Visitors can contact MFAI on [email protected] or visit the Cook Islands Ministry of Foreign Affairs and Immigration for more information.

-Can I travel to the Cook Islands via marine craft?
+Can I still travel to the Cook Islands if I have a criminal conviction?

 How do I obtain a work permit?